pymupdf/PyMuPDF-Optional-Material/docs/algebra.rst

 6. Binary operators fully support in-place operations: if ``"°"`` denotes any binary operator, then ``a °= b`` is the same as ``a = a ° b``.

 7. For binary operations, the **second** operand may always be a number sequence of the same size as the left one.
-We allude to this fact by e.g. saying "point-like object" when we mean, that a :ref:`Point` is possible as well as any sequence of two numbers.
-Similar applies to "rect-like" (sequence length 4) or "matrix-like" (sequence length 6).
+We allude to this fact by e.g. saying "x-like object" if a number sequence of same length as x is allowed.

 Unary Operations
 ------------------